grafana/developer-advocacy/projects/Adobo and Avocados/Adobo and Avocados README.md

 - [Jenny Bramble](https://www.linkedin.com/in/jennybramble/) (being queer, women in tech, hiring for diversity as a director of engineering)
 - Avery (being trans)
 - Ida Fürjesová from Grafana - giving underrepresented groups a voice
-- Steve Upton about ritual dissent (Nicole is talking to him)